asirokas/jReadMore/README.md

 # jReadMore
-This is a simple jQuery plugin that provides the read more functionality.
+This is a simple jQuery plugin that provides the usual read more functionality.
+## How it works
+It adds an element with a link, just right after the element you want to be collapsed.
+You can click this link to expand or collapse the previous element.
 ## Installation
 Include the plugin in your html page.
 You need to put the following line in your HTML: